victorcatalin/shortsmaker/README.md

 # NPM

-While Docker is the recommended way to run the project, you might run it with npm or npx.
+While Docker is the recommended way to run the project, you can run it with npm or npx.
+On top of the general requirements, the following are necessary to run the server.

 ## Supported platforms